Xbox Game Pass adds another overlooked RPG this month

 Plotting and puzzling

-Also making its way to Game Pass is the wildly named Turbo Golf Racing.
-The quirky multiplayer racer has been in early access for some time, and looks like a mash-up of Rocket League and golf.
+Also making its way to Game Pass is the wildly named Turbo Golf Racing, a quirky multiplayer racer that looks like a mash-up of Rocket League and golf.
 Cooking Simulator, Martian RTS Offworld Trading Company, and circuit board puzzler Shenzhen I/O are also coming.

 Here’s when all those games will be hitting Game Pass this August: